JacksonKuo/blog/_posts/2025-2-4-app-defense-part-4.markdown

 # Droplet Environment Setup: K3s

 I upgraded to a droplet with 1 GB of RAM for $6 per month.
 And I've moved from systemd to K8s, Helm, and Docker.
 The Helm package is saved as a Github Release attachment.
+Secret management is handle the same way as pipeline 1.0.

+This line is needed else kubectl and k3s fails: `export KUBECONFIG=/etc/rancher/k3s/k3s.yaml`[^4]

+#### Container Registry

 Docker image is saved to the Github Container Registry.
-Public container images on `ghcr.io` don't require authentication.[^4] Secret management is handle the same way as pipeline 1.0.
+Public container images on `ghcr.io` don't require authentication.[^5]

+Also, Github container packages aren't deleted automatically, so will just pile up.
+Once a container image is over written, the original image becomes untagged from `latest`.
+The step `Delete untagged images` will then delete any untagged images.

+#### Cache

+Github caching was added for gradle dependencies.[^6]

 #### TLS